 Search

-This Regional Youth Call to Action reflects the concerns of young people in all their diversities from the region and embodies their demand for sustainable, inclusive and human rights focused solutions as we move ahead with the 2030 Agenda for Sustainable Development with young people at the forefront.
+The outcome document, the Regional Youth Call to Action, reflects the concerns of young people in all their diversities from the region and embodies their demand for sustainable, inclusive and human rights focused solutions as we move ahead with the 2030 Agenda for Sustainable Development with young people at the forefront.

 Besides the Regional Youth call-to-action, additional country and sub-regional briefs were developed at the APFSD Youth Forum 2025.